Language Translation

 Provider Responsibilities

-Note: Please note that a change in the process has occurred and providers are asked to refrain from making payments with the initial self-disclosure until claims are verified and the Final Calculation of Payment has been sent.
+Note: Please note that providers are asked to refrain from making payments with the initial self-disclosure until claims are verified and the Final Calculation of Payment has been sent.

 Please be advised that under federal law, 42 U.S.C. § 1320a-7k(d), a provider that identifies an overpayment shall report the overpayment and return the entire amount to a Medicaid program within 60 days after the overpayment is identified.
 Further, a provider that retains an overpayment after the 60-day deadline incurs an obligation under the federal False Claims Act and may be subject to criminal and civil liability, including civil monetary penalties, treble damages and, potentially, exclusion from participation in federal healthcare programs.
 A provider that fails to report a suspected overpayment and make the repayment within 60 calendar days of receipt of the final notification of overpayment may also be at risk from a "whistleblower" lawsuit.
 When a suspected overpayment is reported, the IHCP will accept repayments made within 60 calendar days of the provider's receipt of the final notification of overpayment.